X16Community/x16-rom/README.md

 The `lzsa` utility will be left in the root directory of the repository.
 It can be copied into a directory in your path, such as `~/.local/bin`.

-#### Building and Packages for Other Systems
+#### Building for Other Systems

-The `lzsa` repository contains project files for both Visual Studio 2017 and XCode, which should allow it to be built for Windows and OS X.
+The `lzsa` repository contains project files for both Visual Studio 2017 and XCode, which should allow it to be built for Windows and MacOS.

 Credits
 -------